Center for Sex Positive Culture

 The Center for Sex Positive Culture (CSPC), formerly known as The Wet Spot, is a non-profit, membership-based organization located in Seattle, Washington.
-It organizes events and provides space for several different sex-positive subcultures, notably BDSM, swinging, and polyamory groups.
+It organizes events and provides space for several sex-positive subcultures, notably BDSM, swinging, and polyamory groups.
 CSPC welcomes people of all sexual identities and seeks to encompass all consensual sexual practices.
 The Center is a 501(c)(7) recreational club; its sister organization, the Foundation for Sex Positive Culture (renamed Pan-Eros in 2018) is a 501(c)(3) charitable/educational organization.

 The organization held its first event, a fundraiser, in March 1999.